seanpm2001/apple/README.md

 produce an incorrect result, except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results.

 Spilling (during register allocation) is not implemented for Arm.
-Also floating-point registers aren't spilled on x86.

 ## Compiler-As-a-Library